sonictruth/web2ink/README.md

 # Web2Ink

-This node.js service can be used to display webpages on EDP ink devices.
+This node.js service can be used to display webpages on e-paper/ink display devices.

-The service captures screenshots of a webpage and converts them into compact 8bpp BMPs using dithering and a customizable color palette.
+The service captures a screenshot of a webpage and converts it into a compact 8bpp BMP using customizable dithering and a customizable color palette.

-This can be useful if the EDP device is driven by a device with small memory like a ESP32.
+This can be useful if the display is driven by a device less powerfull, such as an ESP32, as opposed to a Raspberry Pi.

 By default, the color palette is Black, White, Red.

 Example: